AnqiLeee/LLMs-psychotherapy-RCT/simulation_data_analysis/readme.md

 As the conversation data has not yet been anonymized, we have only uploaded the simulated conversation data (in the _conversation_data_ folder), which is formatted in the same way as the real data.
 Additionally, the _conversation_data_analysis.py_ script supports the analysis of characteristics for the simulated conversation data.

 # In-Experiment Survey Data & Analysis
+To ensure participants' privacy, all data provided here is **simulated**.

+We offer the _in-experiment-analysis.py_ script for conducting further statistical analyses (e.g., mixed effects regression) to explore how agent type and time influence therapy effectiveness.
+Additional analysis scripts will be added.